 Danish Cultural Institute has:

-Under Themes and News, you can find information about the projects and events, we are involved in.
+Under Projects and Events & Updates, you can find information about the projects and events, we are involved in.